 - Run a long-running or computationally intensive process at a convenient, specified time when you will not be using the machine for other tasks.

-- Run multiple geoprocessing tools concurrently outside the ArcGIS Pro application using a stand-alone Python executable.
+- Run multiple geoprocessing tools concurrently outside the ArcGIS Pro application using a stand-alone Python file.

 To schedule a geoprocessing tool, fill in all required tool parameters, click the Schedule command, and specify options about when the scheduled tool should run.
 You can manage the tools you have scheduled in the Geoprocessing > Scheduled section of the History pane.

-Scheduling a geoprocessing tool is possible with all licensing types supported by ArcGIS Pro.
+Scheduling a geoprocessing tool is possible with all ArcGIS Pro licensing levels.
 However, for Named User licensing, you must check the Sign me in automatically check box when signing in to the user account.
 This is required for the scheduled tool to run outside the ArcGIS Pro application.

 Schedule a tool to run